Early Dynastic Period of Egypt: First Pharaoh

+The Narmer Palette depicts the unification of the Two Lands.

-According to Manetho, the first monarch of the unified Upper and Lower Egypt was Menes, who is now identified with Narmer.
-Indeed, Narmer is the earliest recorded First Dynasty monarch.
+According to Manetho, the first monarch of the unified Upper and Lower Egypt was Menes, who is now identified with Narmer, the earliest recorded First Dynasty monarch.
 Narmer appears first on the necropolis seal impressions of Den and Qa'a.
 This shows that Narmer was recognized by the first dynasty kings as an important founding figure.
 Narmer is also the earliest king associated to the symbols of power over the two lands (see in particular the Narmer Palette, a votive cosmetic palette showing Narmer wearing the crowns of Upper and Lower Egypt) and may therefore be the first king to achieve the unification.
 Consequently, the current consensus is that "Menes" and "Narmer" refer to the same person.
 Alternative theories hold that Narmer was the final king of the Naqada III period and Hor-Aha is to be identified with "Menes".

 Egyptians in Canaan and Nubia

-Egyptian settlement and colonization are attested from about 3200 BC onward all over the area of southern Canaan with almost every type of artifact: architecture (fortifications, embankments and buildings), pottery, vessels, tools, weapons, seals, etc. 20 serekhs attributed to Narmer — the first ruler of the Early Dynastic Period — have been found in Canaan.
+Egyptian settlement and colonization are attested from about 3200 BC onward all over the area of southern Canaan with almost every type of artifact: architecture (fortifications, embankments and buildings), pottery, vessels, tools, weapons, seals, etc. 20 serekhs attributed to Narmer—the first ruler of the Early Dynastic Period—have been found in Canaan.
+The Egyptian colonial domain in the region was likely administered from Tell es-Sakan, a fortified settlement inhabited from 3300 to 3000 BC.

 There is also evidence of Egyptian settlement and occupation in lower Nubia after the Nubian A-Group culture came to an end.
 By the Early Dynastic Period, the Egyptian state had likely imposed its authority as far north as modern Tel Aviv and as far south as the second cataract in Nubia.

 The Relief of Gebel Sheikh Suleiman probably shows the victory of a late pre-dynastic / early dynastic Egyptian king over A-Group Nubians.

 Artifacts of the First Dynasty contain numerous depictions of captured foreigners, possibly alluding to the campaign to conquer Lower Egypt and the Nile Delta, and the accomplishment of the unification of Upper and Lower Egypt.
 Various ethnic types seems to be represented: Asiatic-looking foreigners with full beards and straight hair, possibly alluding to vanquished people from the eastern parts of the Nile delta, or naked individuals with curly hair, possibly Libyan tribes from the western Nile delta.
 Depiction of West-Asiatic-looking foreigners were found in the tomb of Pharaoh Qa'a, and the Narmer Palette also exhibits similar scenes of conquest over alien people.